racker/gutsy/README.md

 ##Installation

 ###Node Setup:
 Make sure you have node installed.
-We require node 0.6.18.
+We require at least node 0.8.11.
 We recommend ['n'](https://github.com/visionmedia/n/) the node version manager (similar to ruby's rvm).

     npm install npm@1.1.12 -g